 “Curtis is more than just a dining hall,” says Tommy McMaster ’19.
 “There are different styles of seating and sections to suit the atmosphere and amount of time you want to spend with your meal.
 The new social space at the fireplace is a great hub for west quad and an excellent area to study in at night.”

 Alexandria Nickles ’17 is also excited about the plan.
-“We’re hoping the space will bring the community together and be a place where students want to go to spend time with their friends, not just for food.
-And having the food prepared in front of us will be really cool.
-It will help students learn about food and see an overall fresh, healthy approach to cooking.”
+“The space brings the community together.
+It’s a place where students want to go to spend time with their friends, not just for food.
+And having the food prepared in front of us is really cool.
+It helps students learn about food and see an overall fresh, healthy approach to cooking.”

-Since most of the infrastructure for Curtis dates back to 1967, all of the kitchen exhaust, lighting, and other systems will be replaced as will cooking and refrigeration equipment, which means that energy efficiency and environmental sustainability will be greatly improved.
+Since most of the infrastructure for Curtis dated back to 1967, all of the kitchen exhaust, lighting, and other systems were replaced as well as cooking and refrigeration equipment, which means that energy efficiency and environmental sustainability have been greatly improved.
 Art Chonko, director of facilities services, expects something in the range of a 30 to 45 percent reduction in energy use after the renovation, possibly better.